 In particular, operational brand governance is concerned with questions like:

-Are your brand and marketing processes well defined, understood, and followed?
+- Are your marketing and brand processes well defined, understood, and followed?

 These questions can be grouped into four main buckets, which comprise the four pillars of operational brand governance.
 These are: people (roles and responsibilities), process, technology, and training.